LoopPerfect/satori/README.md

 # Satori

+An HTTP library built on top of libUV.

+## What is Satori?

+ - An asyncronous IO framework
+ - A C++ wrapper of libuv
-Satori is an HTTP library built on top of libUV.
-It intends to be the Express / Node.js of the C++ ecosystem.
+ - An attempt to build the Express / Node.js of the C++ ecosystem

 ## Project Status

 Satori is in development.
-Do not use this in production yet!
+Do not use this in production quite yet!

 ## Design Goals